 Receivables consist primarily of amounts due to the Company in relation to wholesale and corporate product sales, franchisee royalties and product sales, tenant allowances, certain amounts due from taxing authorities, receivables due from insurance providers, and licensing revenue.
 The Company assesses the collectability of all receivables on an ongoing basis by considering its historical credit loss experience, current economic conditions, and other relevant factors.
-Based on this analysis, the Company has established an allowance for doubtful accounts of \$5.9 million and \$7.1 million as of January 28, 2023 and January 29, 2022, respectively.
+At the beginning of fiscal 2023, the Company adopted ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
+This ASU requires entities to report "expected" credit losses on financial instruments and other commitments to extend credit rather than the current "incurred loss" model.
+These expected credit losses for financial assets held at the reporting date are to be based on historical experience, current conditions, and reasonable and supportable forecasts.
+Upon adoption, the Company recognized a charge of \$0.8 million to the opening balance of retained earnings which represents a reduction in its account receivable balance associated with expected credit losses.